 Fifth Grade is an exciting point in your elementary students' school career.
-There will be many opportunities throughout the year to create memories and celebrate.
-Remember the memories that meant the most in the last year of elementary school with a Yearbook Dedication for your 5th grade student.
-Whether you want to include a special message to them (and surprise them with it when they get a yearbook), or involve your student and their favorite memory, it’s up to you!
-Buy one for $12 or two for $20.
-More information and the Yearbook Dedication form will be coming soon.
+There will be opportunities throughout the year to create memories and celebrate.
+Celebrate the memories that meant the most in the last year of elementary school with a Yearbook Dedication for your 5th grade student.
+Whether you want to include a special message to them (and surprise them with it when they get a yearbook!), or involve your student and their favorite memory, it’s up to you!
+The Yearbook Dedication form will be coming soon.

 - Information on the Room Parent Role in 2020-2021: THIS DOCUMENT

 - Sign up to be a Room Parent for your child's teacher: McAlpine Room Parent SignUp Genius

 - Find the Room Parent Guide HERE and more Room Parent Resources HERE.